cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ObjectApi.md

     ] # [str] | Filter by run type.
 Only protection run matching the specified types will be returned.
 By default, CDP hydration snapshots are not included, unless explicitly queried using this field. (optional) use_cached_data = True # bool | Specifies whether we can serve the GET request to the read replica cache.
 There is a lag of 15 seconds between the read replica and primary data source. (optional) object_action_key = "kVMware" # str | Filter by ObjectActionKey, which uniquely represents backup type for a given version.
 An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey and ObjectId.
-When specified, only versions of given ObjectActionKey are returned for corresponding object id. (optional)
+When specified, only versions of given ObjectActionKey are returned for corresponding object id. (optional) filename = "filename_example" # str | Specifies the name of the file or folder to find in the snapshots. (optional)

 # example passing only required values which don't have defaults set
 try: